-Harvesting and Using Dandelion Roots (with Root Tea Recipes)
+Harvesting and Using Dandelion Roots for Food & Medicine

 Dandelion roots have long history of use as food and medicine.
-We’ll share the best time to dig dandelion roots, tips for preserving them, and dandelion root home remedies.
+I’ll share the best time to dig dandelion roots, tips for preserving them, and how to use them.
+Who doesn’t like free food and medicine?

-Note: Never harvest dandelion roots from lawns or other areas that have been treated with herbicides or pesticides.
-The roots accumulate whatever has been sprayed on the soil.
+Note: Never harvest dandelion roots from lawns or other areas treated with herbicides or pesticides.
+The roots accumulate anything sprayed on the soil.

 When Should I Harvest Dandelion Roots?